Acupuncture

 Acupuncture is a technique of inserting and manipulating fine filiform needles into specific points on the body with the aim of relieving pain and for therapeutic purposes.
 Note that these needles are much finer than the needles used for injections which clients will have experienced. chinese acupuncture at chisense clinic, aldgate, city, whitechapel, london

 Most of the main acupuncture points are found on the “twelve main meridians” and two of the “eight extra meridians” (Du Mai and Ren Mai) a total of “fourteen channels”.
 The first twelve channels correspond to systems of function: Lung, Large Intestine, Stomach, Spleen, Heart, Small Intestine, Bladder, Kidney, Pericardium, San Jiao (an intangible, also known as Triple Burner), Gall Bladder, and Liver.
 Other pathways include the Eight Extraordinary Pathways (Qi Jing Ba Mai).
-Ashi (tender) points are generally used for treatment of local pain.
+Ashi (tender) points are generally used for reduction or elimination of local pain.

 Safety

-What can acupuncture treat?
+What can acupuncture help with?

 Psychological & Emotional Disorderschinese acupuncture with chisense clinic